Advance Your Nursing Career

 When you join the staff at Craig Hospital, you have the opportunity to participate and grow through continuing education and professional development.
 We encourage you to become active in local and national professional organizations, thereby expanding your professional network.
 Each year we sponsor several nurses at national conventions and local professional nursing organization chapter activities.
 We also encourage our staff to share their expertise with others in the rehabilitation and neuroscience fields.
 We have supported staff in presenting topics at national conferences, as well as sending nurses to national and international locations to share our nursing expertise.
 We strongly believe in the benefits of continuing education.
 To that end, we offer ongoing in-services, education leave, and tuition reimbursement.

 Specialty Certification Differential

-Craig Hospital values the contribution specialty trained nurses contribute to our program.
+Craig values the expertise specialty trained nurses contribute to our programs.
 Advanced education and knowledge are rewarded for those nurses obtaining their specialty certification in relevant areas such as CRRN (Certified Rehabilitation Registered Nurse) and CNRN (Certified Neuroscience Registered Nurse).
-Certification is financially rewarded with a 5% pay differential.
+These certifications are financially rewarded with a 5% pay differential.

 Clinical Promotion Program

-We also offer clinical advancement opportunities for our rehab techs.
-The rehab tech II positions provide additional opportunities for rehab techs to earn additional differential pay and continue to work in a clinical role with patients.
+We also offer clinical advancement opportunities for our rehab techs (CNA's).
+The rehab tech II position provides additional opportunities for rehab techs to earn additional differential pay and continue to work in a clinical role with patients.
 These advanced roles for rehab techs also provide the opportunity to learn and practice advanced clinical skills and provide leadership to the rehab tech staff.